LIFE Runners Advisory Board:

 LIFE Runners Board of Directors (8): Dr. Pat Castle, Dr. Jeff Pauls, Anne Carmichael, Dr. Rich Reich, Rob Rysavy, Paul Westendorf, Scott Casmer, Dr. Tracy Glass

 Dr. Pat Castle: president, coach, co-founder.
 Pat is a catalyst and unifying force for Pro-Life throughout our culture (science, education, athletics, church) – All In Christ!
 He is blessed with wife Angi and daughters Paige and Grace.
 He grew up in Sioux Falls, SD.
 After graduating from the Air Force Academy in 1993, his military service was in TX, CA, CO, Turkey, IL, SD.
 In 2014, Pat retired as a LtCol medical support squadron commander at Ellsworth AFB, SD and began serving as the national Vitae Foundation pres/CEO.
 He earned analytical chemistry degrees from the U of IL (MS 1994, PhD 2005).
 Pat was a bioenvironmental engineer (8 yrs) and an Air Force Academy associate professor of chemistry (7 yrs).
 He attended the National Defense University’s Weapons of Mass Destruction-prevention program for leaders (2008-2010) and the Notre Dame Vita Institute for human life ministry leaders (2011).
 Pat served with the Academy’s Center for Character & Leadership Development (2008-2009) and led the development of the Dean’s model Ethics Across the Curriculum program (1997-2000).
 Pat is rooted in the Catholic Christian faith and actively ecumenical with other denominations (article).
 He is a member of the Knights of Columbus (since 1992).
 His ministry leadership includes founding two Bible study groups; 6 yrs with youth education and retreat programs; 10 yrs with Rite of Christian Initiation of Adults (RCIA); Engaged Encounter; LIFE Group Devotions (co-founded 2007); and the National LIFE Runners Team (co-founded 2008).
 LIFE Runners raises Pro-Life prayers, awareness and funds A-Cross America.
 Near the finish of the 2006 Pikes Peak Ascent, Pat was deeply inspired by a miraculous encounter with St. Padre Pio.
 With 17 marathons, his best finishes include the 2007 Marine Corps (2:53), 2008 Pikes Peak (17th), 2008 Chicago (2:54), 2009 Boston (2:59), 2009 Great Wall of China (2nd, 45 countries), 2010 STL (2:59) and 2010 Sioux Falls (7th), 2011 Kansas City (25th), 2013 Mankato (3:02).
 Pat is the 2010 Scott AFB Athlete of the Yr (out of 4,250).
 From 2012-2014, he was the Rapid City CareNet board president.
-Pat co-founded the national Law of Life Summit (2012).
+Pat co-founded the national Law of Life Summit (2012) and is a Sidewalk Advocates for Life program advisor (2014).
 License plate holder, “I VOTE PRO-LIFE.”
 Articles and speaking, including 2012 March for Life, 2012 EWTN TV, 2013 Knights Columbia. pat@LIFErunners.org.
 FB page.
 Heb 12:1.

 Anne Carmichael: vice president – communications.
 Anne has been working to make abortion unthinkable for over 35 years.
 She is a vice president for the Vitae Foundation and has raised more than $3 million for their life-saving work.
 In 2009 she spearheaded an aggressive billboard campaign there directing pregnant women in need to local centers offering free support services.
 That life-saving campaign has just finished its 5th year and has saved hundreds of babies in Greater KC area.
 As the first executive director for Missouri Right to Life, Anne increased the public’s awareness of the issue through heavy emphasis on public relations and worked to elect pro life candidates while managing operations for them and the Missouri Right to Life Education Fund.
 She’s a past lobbyist and grassroots organizer for the Missouri Catholic Conference.
 While there, she played a lead role in the passage of the partial-birth abortion legislation including the successful override of the Governor’s veto – which was only the 7th in Missouri’s history.
 Anne serves on the National LIFE Runners board of directors (VP of Communications) and is a LIFE Runners Devotions author.
 She has finished six half’s and 1 full marathon with them.
 Anne earned a B.S. in business management from William Woods University (summa cum laude) and is a life-long member of St. Peter’s Catholic Church, Jefferson City.
 She has been married to her husband Jim for 30 years they have 3 children.
 She writes for her blog, Running for Life and manages social media for Vitae.
 She’s been honored by several organizations including Zonta International; International Biographical Centre; Marquis Who’s Who; and Outstanding Young Woman of America.
 FB page. email@example.com.